Carlyle House: Slavery

-American Revolution
+American Revolutionary War

-The ideological and political revolution in British America that started in 1765 originated with tax imposition by the British Parliament, a body in which American colonists had no direct representation, which was seen as a violation of their rights as Englishmen.
-This led to the signing of the United States Declaration of Independence on July 4, 1776, during the American Revolutionary War that started on April 19, 1775, and ended on September 3, 1783.

-John Carlyle died in 1780, during the time of the Revolutionary War.
-His son, George William Carlyle, inherited the house in 1780, but died in combat at the Battle of Eutaw Springs in South Carolina one year later.
+During the American Revolutionary War, John Carlyle died in 1780.
+His son, George William Carlyle, inherited the house but was killed in action at the Battle of Eutaw Springs in South Carolina one year later.
 John Carlyle Herbert inherited the Carlyle House in 1781.
 The house passed from the family's possession by 1827 when Sarah Carlyle died.
 John Carlyle Herbert sold it to pay off an uncle's gambling debt, while he had moved to Maryland in the first decade of the 19th century.

 A wealthy Alexandria merchant, John Lloyd, owned extensive tracts of real estate both in and outside of town, and ended up acquiring possession of the Carlyle House.
 Not successful in selling the property, Lloyd offered the structure as a possible site for the new city and county courthouse to be constructed in Alexandria in 1838.
 This proposal was rejected and Lloyd continued to lease the premises to a number of renters until it was sold in 1848 to James Green, the owner of Green and Brother Furniture Factory, a noted Alexandria furniture manufacturer.